Puzzle-Capstone/puzzlrs/README.md

 ## Wins And Challenges

 ### Wins
 - A requirement for this project was that we self-teach and use a technology we had not used before.
 We decided to implement TypeScript.
-One key win was our ability to learn TypeScript in a very short period and use it in a complex web app.
+One key win was our ability to learn TypeScript in a very short period of time and use it within a complex web application.
 - We also used React' Context API and this made for a fairly streamlined data model.
 - It was a great experience using React's MUI library for beautiful, standardized components.